KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

 </svg>
 ```

-In the Plasma-framework source repository, two useful tools are present:
+In the [`plasma-framework` source repository](https://invent.kde.org/frameworks/plasma-framework/), two useful tools are present:
-* `currentColorFix.sh`: fixes an error in the file format that inkscape often does that would break the coorect application of the stylesheet
+* [`currentColorFillFix.sh`](https://invent.kde.org/frameworks/plasma-framework/-/blob/master/src/tools/currentColorFillFix.sh): fixes an error in the file format that inkscape often does that would break the coorect application of the stylesheet
-* `apply-stylesheet.sh`: looks in the SVG file for certain colors (by default from the Breeze palette) and replaces them with the corresponfing stylesheet class, automating a potential long and tedious job
+* [`apply-stylesheet.sh`](https://invent.kde.org/frameworks/plasma-framework/-/blob/master/src/tools/apply-stylesheet.sh): looks in the SVG file for certain colors (by default from the Breeze palette) and replaces them with the corresponfing stylesheet class, automating a potential long and tedious job

 ##  Current Theme Elements